codeforamerica/cityhow/wp-content/plugins/jetpack/readme.txt

 8. Mobile Theme

 == Changelog ==

+= 2.0 =
+* Enhancement: Publicize: Connect your site to popular social networks and automatically share new posts with your friends.
+* Enhancement: Post By Email: Publish posts to your blog directly from your personal email account.
+* Enhancement: Photon: Images served through the global WordPress.com cloud.
+* Enhancement: Infinite Scroll: Better/faster browsing by pulling the next set of posts into view automatically when the reader approaches the bottom of the page.
+* Enhancement: Open Graph: Provides more detailed information about your posts to social networks.
+* Enhancement: JSON API: New parameters for creating and viewing posts.
+* Enhancement: Improved compatibility for the upcoming WordPress 3.5.
+* Bug Fix: Sharing: When you set your sharing buttons to use icon, text, or icon + text mode, the Google+ button will display accordingly.
+* Bug Fix: Gravatar Profile Widget: Allow basic HTML to be displayed.
+* Bug Fix: Twitter Widget: Error handling fixes.
+* Bug Fix: Sharing: Improved theme compatibility
+* Bug Fix: JSON API: Fixed error when creating some posts in some versions of PHP.

+= 1.9.2 =
+* Bug Fix: Only sync options on upgrade once.

+= 1.9.1 =
+* Enhancement: Notifications feature is enabled for logged-out users when the module is active & the toolbar is shown by another plugin.
+* Bug Fix: Use proper CDN addresses to avoid SSL cert issues.
+* Bug Fix: Prioritize syncing comments over deleting comments on WordPress.com.
+Fixes comment notifications marked as spam appearing to be trashed.

+= 1.9 =
+* Enhancement: Notifications: Display Notifications in the toolbar and support reply/moderation of comment notifications.
+* Enhancement: Mobile Push Notifications: Added support for mobile push notifications of new comments for users that linked their accounts to WordPress.com accounts.
+* Enhancement: JSON API: Allows applications to send API requests via WordPress.com (see [the docs](http://developer.wordpress.com/docs/api/) )
+* Enhancement: Sync: Modules (that require the data) sync full Post/Comment to ensure consistent data on WP.com (eg Stats)
+* Enhancement: Sync: Improve syncing of site options to WP.com
+* Enhancement: Sync: Sync attachment parents to WP.com
+* Enhancement: Sync: Add signing of WP.com user ids for Jetpack Comments
+* Enhancement: Sync: Mark and obfuscate private posts.
+* Enhancement: Privacy: Default disable enhanced-distribution and json-api modules if site appears to be private.
+* Enhancement: Custom CSS: allow applying Custom CSS to mobile theme.
+* Enhancement: Sharing: On HTTPS pageloads, load as much of the sharing embeds as possible from HTTPS URLs.
+* Enhancement: Contact Form: Overhaul of the contact form code to fix incompatibilites with other plugins.
+* Bug Fix: Only allow users with manage_options permission to enable/disable modules
+* Bug Fix: Custom CSS: allow '/' in media query units; e.g. (-o-min-device-pixel-ratio: 3/2)
+* Bug Fix: Custom CSS: leave comments alone in CSS when editing but minify on the frontend
+* Bug Fix: Sharing: Keep "more" pane open so Google+ Button isn't obscured
+* Bug Fix: Carousel: Make sure the original size is used, even when it is exceedingly large.
+* Bug Fix: Exclude iPad from Twitter on iPhone mobile browsing
+* Bug Fix: Sync: On .org user role changes synchronize the change to .com
+* Bug Fix: Contact Form: Fix a bug where some web hosts would reject mail from the contact form due to email address spoofing.

+= 1.8.3 =
+* Bug Fix: Subscriptions: Fix a bug where subscriptions were not being sent from the blog.
+* Bug Fix: Twitter: Fix a bug where the Twitter username was being saved as blank.
+* Bug Fix: Fix a bug where Contact Form notification emails were not being sent.

+= 1.8.2 =
+* Bug Fix: Subscriptions: Fix a bug where subscriptions were not sent for posts and comments written by some authors.
+* Bug Fix: Widgets: Fix CSS that was uglifying some themes (like P2).
+* Bug Fix: Widgets: Improve Top Posts and Pages styling.
+* Bug Fix: Custom CSS: Make the default "Welcome" message translatable.
+* Bug Fix: Fix Lithuanian translation.

 = 1.8.1 =
 * Bug Fix: Stats: Fixed a bug preventing some users from viewing stats.